aoide-org/aoide-rs/README.md

 cargo build --all-features --package aoide-websrv
 ```

-> Use `cargo build --release ...` for an optimized release build instead of a debug build!
+The _webapp_ itself is **not** part of the workspace and needs to be built separately

-The web application is enabled by default and its `/dist` files have to be built as a prerequisite.
+before building the server.

-Use `cargo install trunk` once to install the required [Trunk](https://github.com/thedodd/trunk)
+> Use `cargo build --profile production ...` for a fully optimized release build instead
-web application builder/bundler beforehand.
-The *webapp* itself is **not** part of the workspace!
+of a debug build.

-During development it is handy to build and run the executable in a single step:
+During development it is handy to build and run the server in a single step:

 ```bash
 cargo run --all-features --package aoide-websrv
 ```

 The configuration is controlled by environment variables.
 Please refer to the
-file [.env](.env) in the project folder for an example configuration.
+[.env](.env) file in the project folder for an example configuration.

 #### Configuration examples